 - Navigate to the view you want to replicate.

 - Click the icon next to the Sync Status column to set the view to replicate.

 - Once a view has been set to replicate, the View Settings page will display.

 Step 3: Define the view's Primary Key

 Next, you’ll define the Primary Key setting for the view.
 There are two options:

-- No Primary Key: If selected, the view will be replicated using Append-Only Incremental Replication.
-This means that existing rows will not be updated, and any new rows will be appended to the end of the table.
+- No Primary Key: The view will be replicated using Append-Only Replication.
+Existing rows will not be updated, and any new rows will be appended to the end of the table.